-As assembles the concatenation of the named files.
-If the optional first argument - is used, all undefined symbols in the assembly are treated as global.
+All undefined symbols in the assembly are treated as global.

 The output of the assembly is left on the file objfile; if that is omitted, a.out is used.
-It is executable if no errors occurred during the assembly, and if there were no unresolved external references.

-/lib/as2 pass 2 of the assembler /tmp/atm[1-3]? temporary a.out object ld(1), nm(1), adb(1), a.out(5) UNIX Assembler Manual by D. M. Ritchie
+/tmp/as default temporary file a.out default resultant object file ld(1), nm(1), adb(1), sdb(1), a.out(5) Auxiliary documentation Assembler Reference Manual.